 Your competitors!

-They will help you find out what's happening in your market and what you should do.
+They will help you find out what emails your competitors are sending and what you should do.

 Promote customized plans and product bundles